akh701/nc-news/README.md

 # About

 NC News is a social news site built with React

 NC News has articles which are divided into topics.
 Each article has user curated ratings and can be up or down voted using the API.
 Users can also add comments about an article.

+# Link to deployed version: [https://nc-news2022.netlify.app/]

 All data come from own implementation of the NC News API server available here [https://github.com/akh701/NCBEproject.git].